Dr. Michael May (FRCS) — Updated on March 6, 2023

 How do trichologists use the Norwood scale?

 When you have a hair loss consultation, a trichologist will examine your hair and scalp to determine the cause and extent of your hair loss.
-The Norwood scale is a vital tool for diagnosing your hair loss.
+The Norwood scale is a vital tool for diagnosing the level your hair loss.

 The Norwood scale can also be used to predict how your hair loss will progress through each scalp zone: